DSAatUSU/MOOPer_grade_prediction/README.md

 ### Additional Analysis

 Run the file named `additional_analysis.py` to plot the confusion matrices and feature importances for the Gradient Boosting method on different datasets.
-Also, to showcase the strength of algorithm in predicting grades for low-performing/struggling students, we compare Gradient Boosting's performance in predicting grade for different categories of students on different datasets.
+Also, to showcase the strength of the algorithm in predicting grades for low-performing/struggling students, we compare Gradient Boosting's performance in predicting grades for different categories of students on different datasets.